fly2mars/AssistantPlus/README.md

 # Assistant+

-An personal AI tools for
+A personal AI tools for

 * Analyzing data in excel.
 * Searching infomation on special topic.